A gas-surface interaction algorithm for discrete velocity methods in predicting rarefied and multi-scale flows: For Maxwell boundary model: Maxwell boundary condition for DVM framework

-\paragraph{3.1 Diffuse-scattering boundary condition}~{}
+\subsection{Diffuse-scattering boundary condition}

-The diffuse reflection model, also referred to as the diffuse-scattering rule, is a general boundary condition that presupposes the distribution function for the reflected molecules following the Maxwellian one.
-The $i$-th reflection distribution function at the half-time step ${t}^{n}+h$ is given as:
+The diffuse reflection model, commonly referred to as the diffuse-scattering rule, serves as a general boundary condition, assuming that the distribution function for reflected molecules adheres to the Maxwellian distribution.
+The distribution function for the $i$-th reflected molecules at the half-time step ${t}^{n}+h$ is expressed as: